YihanWangAstro/SpaceHubWeb/websrc/webpages/create_kepler.md

-@page initial_condition Generate Initial conditions
+@page create_kepler Generate Kepler orbit

 SpaceHub provides a bunch of user friendly functions to generate the initial conditions you want.